TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.12.md

 ---

-Now she is in the streets, now in the broad places, And lieth in wait at every corner.)
+Now she is in the streets, now in the squares, and lurking at every corner.